STARTS Residencies Call 3

 How to apply?

-Artists select a Tech Project from the list of available projects.
+Artists select a Tech Project from the list of available projects (a first list will be published September 10 and updated until the end of the call for Tech Project - October 31).
 Artists can apply alone, with a producer of their choice, or with a producer from the list of available producers.
 Together, they submit an artistic proposal mentioning the grant category.
 An Artist can only apply to one Tech Project.

 What are the Selection Criteria?